geoffhill-zz/xmixgen/README.md

   * Private

-    The output HTML should be well-suited for domains avoiding crawlers and other privacy-focused individuals.
+    The output should be well-suited for domains avoiding crawlers and other privacy-focused individuals.
 It should not fetch resources from public CDNs and should avoid outbound links that leak the domain via referer [sic].

   * Valid